History of the Luau

 Aloha and Welcome to the Islands!

-As you get settled in to the idea of traveling to this beautiful tropical oasis, we’d like to take you through a small journey through time.
-Knowing where you’re going is one part of helping you make the best of your vacation, but knowing about the culture and where certain customs you may encounter started will help you better connect to the island.
+As you look forward to traveling to this beautiful tropical oasis, we’d like to take you on a small journey to the past.
+Knowing more about your destination is a good start to making the best of your vacation.
+Knowing more about the culture and where the customs you may encounter originated will help you better connect to the island.
+The history of the luau can teach you so much more about Hawaiian history and culture than you might expect!

 King Kamehameha II

-When King Kamehameha I died in 1819, his predecessor and son, Kamehameha II took the reins.
-The new king sought to remove the heavy religious influence from the Kingdom of Hawaii and, only six months into his rule, abolished the kapu system, or series of religious laws that imposed rules like that which separated men from women and children during the ‘aha’aina.
-Marking the end of the kapu, Kamehameha enjoyed a meal with his mother and the Queen, mixing genders for the first time since the religious influence entered Hawaii.
+When King Kamehameha I died in 1819, his successor and son, Kamehameha II took the reins.
+The new king sought to remove the heavy religious influence from the Kingdom of Hawaii.
+Only six months into his rule, he abolished the kapu system.
+The kapu were religious laws that in part separated men from women and children during the ‘aha’aina.
+Marking the end of the kapu, Kamehameha enjoyed a meal with his mother and his father’s Queen.
+Thus mixing genders for the first time.

 With the taboos removed, the ‘aha’aina would change forever.
-Eventually, the term “luau” would be adopted, referencing the dish of taro leaves and chicken often eaten at these festivities.
+Eventually, Hawaiians adopted the term “luau” referencing the dish of taro leaves and chicken often eaten at these festivities.

 LuauFood

 The luaus of yesteryear were incredibly extravagant affairs, attracting anywhere from hundreds to over a thousand attendees.
-In fact, the largest recorded luau was held by King Kamehameha III with over 1,800 guests, 271 roasted pigs, over 3,000 fish, 4,000 taro plants, and 2,245 coconuts.
-Food was typically eaten without the use of utensils and fragrant, indigenous flowers and other flora served as centerpieces to leaf covered tables.
+The largest recorded luau was held by King Kamehameha III with over 1,800 guests, 271 roasted pigs, over 3,000 fish, 4,000 taro plants, and 2,245 coconuts.
+Food was typically eaten without the use of utensils and fragrant, indigenous flowers and other flora served as centerpieces on leaf-covered tables.

 More on Hawaii Luaus